jusanherndon/archpi-setup/README.md

 (Be sure to be in the variables folder)

-ansible localhost -m ansible.builtin.debug -a var="variable_name" -e "@variable_file.yml" --ask-vault-pass
+ansible localhost -m ansible.builtin.debug -a var="variable, names" -e "@variable_file.yml" --ask-vault-pass

  Command to run to Generate Variable encryption: